SE-Stuttgart/riot/documentation/usermanagement/authentication_authorization.md

         return dao.getUser(userID);
     }

-In this case you need to insert the code for checking the permission inside your method to access the parameter and build a dynamic permission based on the parameter.
-This permission check (or alternatively role check) *should always be the first line inside your method*.
+In this case you simply check the permission inside your method to access the delivered parameter and build a dynamic permission based on this parameter.
+This permission check (or similarly the role check) *should always be the first line inside your method*.
 If the user doesn't have the required permission an exception will be thrown which will automatically mapped to a proper **403 Forbidden** response.
 Therefore you don't need to implement any unauthorized logic in each method yourself.